 And there’s more information at Microsoft’s Help with blogging in Word.

-This article was originally published in the Editors Victoria June 2018 newsletter.
+This article was originally published in the Editors Victoria June 2018 newsletter (link updated to IPEd archive, members only).